Skip to content

 "#ff0",

 `DANGER!
-Your health is only ${health}, and the system will automatically return blood for you after 3 seconds.`,
+Your health is only ${health}.
+Auto-heal in 3 seconds.`,

 );